 The learning objectives of the Advanced Fellowship in IBD were designed to address the American College of Gastroenterology (ACG) and Crohn’s & Colitis Foundation (CCF) task force’s Entrustable Professional Activities consensus for Advanced Inflammatory Bowel Disease Fellowship Training in the United States.
 These Entrustable activities include:

-Ideal candidates must hold an M.D. or equivalent degree and are current fellows in their second or third year of GI training or recent graduates committed to developing a specialized expertise in IBD with a goal of continuing onto a career devoted to the care of patients with IBD.
+Ideal candidates must hold an M.D. or equivalent degree and are recent graduates from an accredited internal medicine residency program or current fellows in their second or third year of GI training or recent graduates committed to developing a specialized expertise in IBD with a goal of continuing onto a career devoted to the care of patients with IBD.

 Upon completion of all application requirements candidates will have the opportunity to further interview with University of Colorado IBD faculty.